Skip to main content

 This is prepared by the current students for you and will be posted in early August.
 Please make sure the Mailing Address on your applicant portal is up to date.

-The Postgraduate Office and MCR Committee host a Facebook group which is optional for incoming postgraduates.
-It provides additional information and helps new students to meet each other before arrival.
+The Postgraduate Office and MCR Committee host a Whatsapp Broadcast group which is optional for incoming postgraduates.
+It provides additional information about college events, the MCR and other helpful information before you arrive.
 This will open in June and all applicants with College membership will be invited to join.
 To find out more or request to join - contact the Postgraduate Office.

 University Information